About Aqila Finance

 Who am I?

 I am a Chartered Accountant who is also CISI-qualified in Islamic Finance, working in the UK financial services industry, but with a deep passion for the ethically driven alternative.
-I think this combination matters, it means the approach in Islamic finance with the same analytical rigour I apply in my career while genuinely understanding the principles behind Sharia-compliant alternatives and wanting to see a real change happen.
+I think this combination matters.
+It means I approach these topics with the same analytical rigour I apply in my career whilst also understanding the commercial aspects and principles behind Sharia-compliant alternatives.

-I’ve spent years navigating the gap between conventional finance and ethical alternatives, both professionally and personally.
-I’ve done the research, made the comparisons, and dealt with the providers and bought into their products myself.
-What you read here reflects that experience.
+I’ve spent a number of years navigating the gap between conventional finance and ethical alternatives.
+I’ve done the research, made the comparisons, and dealt with providers and bought into their products myself.
+What you read here, hopefully reflects that experience.

 What is covered?